Shingle Style - 1880 to 1900

 Characteristic Details of the Shingle Style

-Asymmetrical and looking very much like Queen Anne with steeply pitched, hipped and cross gabled roofs at either the side or the front, sometimes with full or half towers.
+These structures are asymmetrical and look very much like Queen Anne with steeply pitched, hipped and cross gabled roofs at either the side or the front, sometimes with full or half towers.
 A popular variation is the gambrel roof.
 Dormers were popular and are seen with an eyebrow, shed or gable roof.

 Wide and deep porches run across the full facade, often extending around the sides.
 Classical paired porch supports are seen but the most popular is a plain support and balustrade.
 Masonry, rusticated stone and shingled supports are seen in this style also.